syncfusion-content/windowsforms-docs/WindowsForms/Add Syncfusion Controls/Through Csharp or VB.md

 ## Through C# / VB

-The following steps help you add a required Essential WF Control, for example: DockingManager, through C# or VB Code.
+The following steps help you add a required Essential WF Control.
+For example: DockingManager through C# or VB Code.

-1. Create a WF project in Visual Studio and refer the following assemblies.
+1. Create a WF project in Visual Studio and refer to the following assemblies.

  * Syncfusion.Tools.Windows
  * Syncfusion.Shared.Base